holsted/hotfix/README.md

 hotfix
 =========

-Hotfix is a chrome extension that lets you push changes from Chrome Developer Tools directly to GitHub.
+hotfix is a chrome extension that lets you push changes from Chrome Developer Tools directly to GitHub.

 It utilizes several open source libraries and images which are listed below to give credit where it's due.